-- Enbridge paid nearly $382.3 million in base salary to our Ontario-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $381.8 million in base salary to our Ontario-based permanent and temporary employees—much of that injected directly into the provincial economy; and

-- Enbridge paid nearly $20.6 million in corporate income tax, and $28.3 million in other taxes (including payroll tax, fuel tax, and excise tax), across Ontario; and
+- Enbridge paid $475,000 in other taxes (including payroll tax, fuel tax, and excise tax), across Ontario; and

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
 In 2017: